dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

 .. [#stats] `About Reddit, including some mind boggling statistics <http://www.reddit.com/about/>`_.
 .. [#bots] How many bots?
 Now one really knows. `How to create a Reddit bot <https://praw.readthedocs.org/en/latest/>`_.
 This being reddit, there's `a community <http://www.reddit.com/r/botwatch>`_ to keep an eye on them, too.
 .. [#qkme_transcriber_faq] This is mostly quoted from the excellent qkme_transcriber bot's FAQ, `here <http://www.reddit.com/r/qkme_transcriber/comments/o426k/faq_for_the_qkme_transcriber_bot/>`_.
+.. [#circlejerk] `/r/circlejerk <http://www.reddit.com/r/circlejerk/top/>`_ is a subreddit dedicated entirely to reddit satire.
+It's full of parodies of 'karma whoring' posts and parodies of endless pun threads.
+The thought that they have rigorous standards and actually kick people out for breaking them is almost funny in itself.